-The Sentinel-3 user products will be included in the online catalogue for all the EUMET-SAT data and product services.
+The Sentinel-3 user products will be included in the online catalogue for all the EUMETSAT data and product services.
 This catalogue is called the Product Navigator (PN), http://navigator.eumetsat.int/.
-The PN includes simple, thematic as well more complex, extended search capabilities allowing a spectrum of users ranging from novice, new and interested, to experienced, and operational to find what they need.
+The PN includes simple, thematic as well as more complex, extended search capabilities allowing a spectrum of users ranging from novice, new and interested, to experienced, and operational to find what they need.
 The collection entries are compatible with ISO 19115/19139 standards and conform to the EU INSPIRE directive.
-All PN entries include a product description and elementary information such as coverage; dissemination; file naming formats and the links to access the product.
+All PN entries include a product description and elementary information such as coverage, dissemination, file naming formats and the links to access the product.

 To access Sentinel-3 data users will be asked to first register via the EUMETSAT Earth Observation Portal (EOP).
 Once an account has been created, users can log in to view and modify their profile, service subscriptions and licence arrangements although these are not needed for Sentinel-3.
-The EOP provides a single entry point to Sentinel-3 data whether disseminated via EUMETCAST, downloaded via the Online

-Data Access Service or ordered through the Long-term Archive, the Data Centre.
-Via the EOP users can also subscribe to the User Notification Service (UNS) The UNS provides information on the status of the satellites, derived products and data access services.
-The UNS gives up-to-date information on scheduled maintenance outages,

-- new product releases and enhancements and service alerts when anomalies occur.
-The system is used for the EUMETSAT Meteosat, Metop, and Jason satellite data products services (see, e.g., Klaes and Holmlund, 2014) well as those of EUMETSAT third-party services.
-Sentinel-3 UNS information will be introduced at the start of the operational phase. - 10 Acknowledgements.
-The authors thank their colleagues from the wider EUMETSAT Sentinel-3 team and their ESA counterparts for their collaboration and support.
+The EOP provides a single entry point to Sentinel-3 data whether disseminated via EUMETCast, downloaded via the online data access service or ordered through the long-term archive, the Data Centre.
+Via the EOP users can also subscribe to the user notification service (UNS).
+The UNS provides information on the status of the satellites, derived products and data access services.
+The UNS gives up-to-date information on scheduled maintenance outages, new product releases and enhancements, and service alerts when anomalies occur.
+The system is used for the EUMETSAT Meteosat, Metop, and Jason satellite data products services (see e.g. Klaes and Holmlund, 2014) as well as those of EUMETSAT third-party services.
+Sentinel-3 UNS information will be introduced at the start of the operational phase.